Program Overview

 - Please note that a single course may satisfy multiple competencies.

 The Competency Table must be completed and submitted as part of your curriculum plan.
-You will upload the curriculum plan with the competency table into the Evidence Section of Touchpoint 3 in your “My Portfolio”.
+You will submit the curriculum plan online.
 All courses that you select to meet your 5 additional competencies must be completed for degree completion and graduation eligibility.

 As you progress through the MPH program, if your course selections change, you must upload a new curriculum plan and competency table to show how these requirements will continue to be met.

-Please contact the MPH Program Office at mphprog@jhu.edu for updated, detailed information on Focus Area Competencies and related courses.
+Please check here for updated, detailed information on Focus Area Competencies and related courses.

 Goals Analysis